 Committees ask applicants to provide scholarship cover letters because it is one way to know them outside of their resumes or application forms.
 Therefore, students do not have to be afraid to get personal in their cover letters.
 And as has been mentioned above, this is a great time for students to add more details to the information in their application forms.
 They can also take the time to relate to the scholarship committee their goals or motivations for why they want to become an engineer, for example (NSPE, n.d.).

 Divide the cover letter into different areas

-For those who are familiar with a resume, they would know that it is divided into several areas such as education and work experiences.
+Those who are familiar with a resume would know that it is divided into several areas such as education and work experience.
 Similarly, they need to take that approach in writing a scholarship cover letter (University of Michigan-Flint, n.d.).

 Customize your cover letter

 If a student is applying to different scholarships, it can be tempting to use just one letter.
 However, each scholarship-giving body awards grants for various purposes.
 Thus, it is important to write a different letter for each one to match the context (College Raptor Staff, 2020).